discourse/discourse-developer-docs/docs/03-code-internals/19-service-objects.md

 Then, we define validations, exactly like you would in an `ActiveRecord` model.
 Here, we’re checking for `id` and `username` not being blank and that `username` respects an expected format.

 Another thing that is available in a contract, since it’s an `ActiveModel` object, are validation callbacks.
-If you need to manipulate the attribute values, you can do so by calling `before_validation`.
+If you need to manipulate the attribute values, you can do so by calling `before_validation` or `after_validation`.
 There are examples in the codebase, like in the [`Chat::CreateCategoryChannel`](https://github.com/discourse/discourse/blob/main/plugins/chat/app/services/chat/create_category_channel.rb#L40) service.

 ## Policy objects